alonsoJASL/scripts_cemrg_4ch/README_MRI.md

 9) Select 3 points for SVC and IVC cylinders (pixel) and save in `points.txt`

-11) Run `create_cylinders.py /heart_folder/segmentations`
+11) Run `create_cylinders.py /heart_folder/segmentations`.
+Note that if you visualize the SVC and IVC at this stage it will look off.
+Just continue with the pipeline and check them in the following step.

 12) Run `create_svc_ivc.py /heart_folder/segmentations`.
 At this point the segmentation should have the venae cavae incorporated.

-1) Run `cut_vessels.py /heart_folder/segmentations`.
+1) Copy the file `vc_joint.json` from `h_template/segmentations` to your segementation folder.
+The information there will be used to add a piece of the RA to the venae cavae to avoid areas of too few cotact.
+Ideally, you just want to add enough so there are no sharp corners.
+The values go from 0 to 1, where 1 means that 100% of the cylinder for the vena cava is added to RA.
+Run `cut_vessels.py /heart_folder/segmentations`.
 Check that the venae cava have some base, otherwise adjust the threhsold values.

 17) Run `create_myo.py /heart_folder/segmentations`